As years passed by and FOSS4G returned to Europe, we understood that this was the opportunity we must not miss! Who are we? We are the BLOC!

 Robert Ille is an entrepreneur; co-founder of Digital Mapping in Arad – Romania, a company specialized in land surveying, cadaster and GIS.
 His interests are related to land measurements, GIS, remote sensing, location-based services, aerial imagery, geo-visualization, cartography and maps design.
 He is passionate of free open source solutions fighting for their promotion in Romanian institutions.

-Florin Iosub is GIS developer at Essensys Software and a member of geo-spatial.org board, the Romanian Local Chapter of OSGeo.
-With over 10 years of professional experience in the GIS field gained as a result of participating in the implementation of numerous projects, he is very well acquainted with the best practice and state-of-the-art GIS technologies in all related fields.
+Florin Iosub is GIS Solutions Architect at Essensys Software, member of geo-spatial.org board, the Romanian Local Chapter of OSGeo and OSGeo charter member.
+With over 10 years of professional experience in the GIS field gained as a result of participating in the implementation of numerous projects, he is very well acquainted with the best practice and state-of-the-art of GIS technologies in all related fields.
 At the same time, he is very determined in spreading the FOSS4G values and principles and involved in various volunteering initiatives.

 Iulian Iuga is working as GIS Architect at Soft Business Union and has more than 20 years of GIS experience, from data acquiring to cartography and software development.
 He is interested in software development and gis data processing, including sea and inland navigation systems.
 Iulian is member of geo-spatial.org since 2013.

-Andreea Marin is currently PhD Candidate at Faculty of Geography, University of Bucharest.
+Andreea Marin PhD, is Assistant Professor at Faculty of Geography, University of Bucharest.
 Her main research topics include fluvial geomorphology, historical cartography and GIS analysis.
-Also, she is a teaching assistant at the same university and the passion for the academic environment led her to strongly pushed forward the first Romanian ICA-OSGeo Lab.
+The passion for the academic environment led her to strongly push forward for the first Romanian ICA-OSGeo Lab.
 She is OSGeo Charter member since 2014 and member of geo-spatial.org board – the Romanian Local Chapter of OSGeo since 2017.
 Andreea is actively involved in the Romanian Local Chapter’s workshops and seminars, most visible with contributions as a GRASS GIS and R – RStudio trainer.

 Narcisa Musat is chief accountant and financial manager at Terrasigna.
 She has a significant experience in organizing financial-accounting systems and financial records.
 Narcisa was the financial officer in projects with national and international founding (European Space Agency, European Commission).